Jaaack99/ai-in-health/README.md

 - **AI sped me up** when brainstorming layouts, writing modular Python, and generating example visualizations.
 - **AI misled me** when I trusted it to generate bug-free `matplotlib` code or markdown with consistent structure.
 It also misled me on fixing some very easy code bugs, which I eventually resolved manually.

-The takeaway? **AI is a brilliant pair programmer**, but it’s not yet a replacement for *your* judgment, debugging, and interface design skills.
+The takeaway? **AI is a brilliant pair programmer**, but it’s not yet a replacement for *my owm* judgment, debugging, and interface design skills.

 ---